christophdb/jekyll-page-template/README.md

 ## Quick Start

 1. Clone this repository
-2. Run `docker-compose up` to start the local development server
+2. Run `docker compose up` to start the local development server
+3. Check `docker logs jekyll_dev -f` until it says **Server running...**
-3. Open [http://localhost:4000](http://localhost:4000) in your browser to view your site
+4. Open [http://localhost:4000](http://localhost:4000) in your browser to view your site
-4. Edit files in the `_posts` directory to create new content
+5. Edit files in the `_posts` directory to create new content

 ## Customization